orbuluh/frontend/notes/next_js_doc.md

 ## Server and Client Components,

 - Before React 18, the primary way to render your application using React was entirely on the client.
-Next.js provided an easier way to break down your application into pages and pre-render on the server by generating HTML and sending it to the client to be **hydrated** by React.
-However, this led to additional JavaScript needed on the client to make the initial HTML interactive.
+- Next.js provided an easier way to break down your application into pages and pre-render on the server by generating HTML and sending it to the client to be **hydrated** by React.
+- However, this led to additional JavaScript needed on the client to make the initial HTML interactive.
-- Now, with Server and Client Components, React can render on the client and the server meaning **you can choose the rendering environment at the component level.**
+- Now, with Server and Client Components, React can render on the client and the server, meaning **you can choose the rendering environment at the component level.**
 - By default, the `app` directory uses **Server Components**, allowing you to easily render components on the server and reducing the amount of JavaScript sent to the client.
 - You can interleave Server and Client Components in a component tree
   - by importing a Client Component into a Server component, or